 To provide women with the information they need to know about alcohol consumption during pregnancy it is important to know how much a woman is drinking and how this has changed since she found out that she is pregnant.
-This assessment of alcohol consumption, combined with education and support, can assist women to stop or reduce alcohol use in pregnancy and prevent adverse consequences from alcohol consumption such as Fetal Alcohol Spectrum Disorders.1
+This assessment of alcohol consumption, combined with education and support, can assist women to stop or reduce alcohol use in pregnancy and prevent adverse consequences from alcohol consumption such as Fetal Alcohol Spectrum Disorder.1

 One way to assess a woman’s alcohol consumption is by using the AUDIT-C (Alcohol Use Disorders Identification Test – Consumption).
 This tool has three short questions that estimate alcohol consumption in a standard, meaningful and in non-judgemental manner.
 The total score from these questions provides an indication of the risks to the woman’s health and can be used to guide conversations about alcohol and pregnancy.
 However it is safest for pregnant women not to consume any alcohol during pregnancy.